material-motion/material-motion/concepts/patterns.md

 Expectation is simply **what you want something to do**.

 Animations, Gestures, Physical Simulations, and other Primitives can all be described in some form.
 For example, we can describe an element as being both "draggable" and "fading in".
-These descriptions form an **expectation** of change over time.
+These descriptions form an **expectation**.

 Consider the following pseudo-code: